-Growth in mastery has an interesting relationship to attention.
-Cognitive science tells us that attention is a limited resource, so it seems logical that in performing a primary task, the optimal scope of attention would consist of exactly those aspects of mastery and comprehension that are relevant to accomplishing that task.
-The scope of attention is maintained dynamically, or "kept in mind" as the contents of "working memory."
-For instance, in driving a car we keep in mind know-how ranging from traffic laws to internalized automatic responsiveness.
-We also attend to present situational factors like the color of the looming traffic light, our distance to the car in front of us, and the current plan to maneuvering around a slow car on the freeway.
-Optimally our attention would not stray beyond this scope to being pursuaded by billboards or planning our vacation.
+Growth in proficiency has an interesting relationship to attention.
+Cognitive science tells us that attention is a limited resource, so it seems logical that in performing a primary task, the optimal scope of attention would consist of exactly those aspects of proficiency and comprehension that are relevant to accomplishing that task.
+The scope of attention would be maintained dynamically, or "kept in mind" as the contents of "working memory."
+For instance, in driving a car we keep in mind know-how ranging from traffic laws to internalized responses that allow us to merge with adjacent traffic as our lane disappears, we also attend to present situational factors like the color of the looming traffic light, our distance to the car in front of us, and the current plan to maneuvering around a slow car on the freeway.
+Optimally our attention would not venture beyond this scope to bring our birdwatching skills to birdwatch, or text with our best friend.

-A perhaps surprising correlation in common human cognition is that higher mastery generally means greater multitasking or scattering of attention.
-The skilled driver is more likely to snack or listen to the news.
+A perhaps surprising correlation in common human cognition is that higher proficiency generally means greater multitasking or scattering of attention.
+The skilled driver is more likely to birdwatch.
 Consider how you now talk on the phone, eat lunch, listen to the radio, text, honk at inept drivers and lean out the window to flirt with pedestrians, all while you are driving.
 Your attention has become dispersed.
-With increased mastery, driving has lost its challenge and has become somewhat boring, so you turn most of your attention elsewhere to occupy the mind.
-Your surplus of available cognitive energy has become reallocated, to the detriment of immediate skillfulness and of further growth of mastery.
+With increased proficiency, driving has lost its challenge and has become somewhat boring, so you look elsewhere to occupy the mind.
+Your surplus of available cognitive energy has become reallocated, to the detriment of immediate skillfulness and of further growth of proficiency.

 In fact, the natural tendency in human cognition seems to lean toward reallocating surplus attention in a way that turns each of us into "a jack of all trades, master of none," which must have carried a fitness advantage in in our ancestral environment.
-However, Buddhist practice seeks to reverse this tendency, for the Buddhadhamma shares a characteristic found in the many "arts," including martial arts, haute cuisine, sculpture, music or sports: we are intent on virtuosity, so that our performance is optimized and our mastery develops continuously and single-mindedly beyond common capability.
+However, Buddhist practice seeks to reverse this tendency, for the Buddhadhamma shares a characteristic found in the many "arts," including martial arts, haute cuisine, sculpture, music or sports: we are intent on virtuosity, so that our performance is optimized and our proficiency develops continuously and single-mindedly beyond mere adeptness.
 In this way we progress on the path, with time and training to become a wizard of wisdom and a virtuoso of virtue.